inlets/inlets-pro/README.md

 inlets-pro is a L4 TCP tunnel, service proxy, and load-balancer product distributed under a commercial license.

+In order to use inlets-pro, you must accept the [End User License Agreement - EULA](EULA.md).
+The server component runs without a license key, but the client requires a valid license.
+A license can be purchased from OpenFaaS Ltd after completing a trial.

+Professional services are also available if you would like to conduct a paid proof-of-concept or to obtain a custom reference architecture.
+Just ask us how we can help.

 ### Getting a license key

 1) Accept the [End User License Agreement - EULA](EULA.md)